mironovalexey/docs/docs/index.md

 {% tabs %}

-Python
-:
+{% tab 'Python' %}
 ```
 import os

 Pomaceous fruit of plants of the genus Malus in
 the family Rosaceae.
 ```

-Java
-:
+{% tab 'Java' %}
 ```
 The fruit of an evergreen tree of the genus Citrus.
 ```

-CPP
-:   XXX

-ROR
+{% tab 'Just Tab' %}
+-
+-

+{% tab 'Other Tab' %}
-:   1.
-Item
+1. Item
 1. Item
 1. Item

 {% endtabs}